BIO4600 – Science Writing

 - 5 credits overlap with BIO9600 – Science Writing.

-The subject will be given as mandatory workshops.
-Each week the students will mark and discuss the work of two or three other students, so at the end of the course each student will have substantial feedback from their peers for his/her work.
-The short exercises will be done during the course, and the final assignment of 1500 words after the completion of the course.
+- Each week the students will mark and discuss the work of two or three other students, so at the end of the course each student will have substantial feedback from their peers for his/her work.

 The assessment will be based on the completion of 3 short pieces (500 words) during the course, and one longer, final, assignment (1500 words).
 Students will be expected to complete all writing assignments on time, and attendance every day will be required.